 We are aware of a U.S. patent jointly owned by Genentech and City of Hope relating to the production of recombinant antibodies in host cells.
 We currently produce our antibody product candidates using recombinant antibodies from host cells and may choose to produce additional antibody product candidates in this manner.
-Neither ARCALYST, ZALTRAPT, nor VEGF Trap-Eye are recombinant antibodies.
+Neither ARCALYST®, ZALTRAPTM, nor EYLEATM are recombinant antibodies.
 If any of our antibody product candidates are produced in a manner subject to valid claims in the Genentech patent, then we may need to obtain a license from Genentech, should one be available.
 Genentech has licensed this patent to several different companies under confidential license agreements.
 If we desire a license for any of our antibody product candidates and are unable to obtain a license on commercially reasonable terms or at all, we may be restricted in our ability to use Genentech's techniques to make recombinant antibodies in or to import them into the U.S.

 Further, we are aware of a number of other third-party patent applications that, if granted with claims as currently drafted, may cover our current or planned activities.
-We cannot assure you that our products and/or actions in manufacturing and selling our product candidates will not infringe such patents.
+We cannot assure you that our products and/or actions in manufacturing or selling our product candidates will not infringe such patents.

-Any patent holders could sue us for damages and seek to prevent us from manufacturing, selling, or developing our drug candidates, and a court may find that we are infringing validly issued patents of third parties.
-In the event that the manufacture, use, or sale of any of our clinical candidates infringes on the patents or violates other proprietary rights of third parties, we may be prevented from pursuing product development, manufacturing, and commercialization of our drugs and may be required to pay costly damages.
+Patent holders in addition to Genentech could assert claims against us for damages and seek to prevent us from manufacturing, selling, or developing our drug candidates, and a court may find that we are infringing validly issued patents of third parties.
+In the event that the manufacture, use, or sale of any of our drug candidates, including $EYLEA^{TM}$ or our other late-stage product candidates, infringes on the patents or violates other proprietary rights of third parties, we may be prevented from pursuing product development, manufacturing, and commercialization of those drugs and may be required to pay costly damages.
 Such a result may materially harm our business, financial condition, and results of operations.
-Legal disputes are likely to be costly and time consuming to defend.
+In any event, legal disputes are likely to be costly and time consuming to defend.